BuiltWithNOF

 Clay to Capital: The Building of Toronto

 Have you ever wondered why the city looks the way it does?
-During its first century Toronto evolved from a military base into a manufacturing centre; later it became a financial and cultural centre.
+Toronto evolved from a military base into a manufacturing centre; later it became a financial and cultural centre.
 Along the way, Toronto became known as a "City of Neighbourhoods."
-These roles — along with transportation modes and urban planning approaches — have shaped the city's built form and will be explored through this illustrated lecture series that includes two walking tours.
-We'll also discuss hot topics such as architectural preservation and the redevelopment of the waterfront.
+These roles — along with hot topics such as architectural preservation and the redevelopment of the waterfront — have shaped the city's built form and will be explored through illustrated lectures and two walking tours.
 (Non-credit course; no assignments or tests.)

 Location: George Brown College, St. James Campus, 200 King Street East (short walk or streetcar ride from King subway station)